Analysis | The covid conspiracy theorist inside the White House (press corps)

 “Do you agree or disagree with this statement: ‘We’re in the middle of a transportation crisis, and Pete Buttigieg is sitting at home.
 Meanwhile, cargo boats are unable to dock and shelves are sitting empty.
 Pete needs to either get back to work or leave the Department of Transportation.
 It’s time to put American families first’?”

 This is not exactly a good-faith effort to capture views about Buttigieg.
 But Robinson carried the results into the White House and asked Psaki to respond.
-She tried to then ask Psaki about vaccine mandates, without luck.
-(In August, Robinson alleged that the CEO of Pfizer was stymied by Israel’s mandate because he wasn’t fully vaccinated — missing that the story was from early March, shortly before the CEO got his second dose.)
+She then tried to ask Psaki about vaccine mandates, without luck.
+(In August, Robinson alleged that the chief executive of Pfizer was stymied by Israel’s mandate because he wasn’t fully vaccinated — missing that the story was from early March, shortly before the CEO got his second dose.)

 It is certainly the case that opponents of the Biden administration should be invited to ask questions of the administration, even ones rooted in dishonest polling.
 It is the case that the White House Correspondents’ Association should include representatives of a broad array of reporting outlets.
 (It should want multicultural representation, if you will.)
 But we should also recognize Robinson for the role she plays both on her network and on social media.

 Polling has repeatedly shown that viewers of networks like Newsmax and One America News have political views that creep closer to the political fringe.
-And that is where Robinson reports from.
+And it is from there that Robinson reports.